 Boosting immune health

-Vitamin C is an antioxidant that provides a range of benefits.
+Vitamin C is an antioxidant that

 It supports the immune system and may help prevent cancer, cardiovascular disease (CVD), cataracts, and anemia.
 In supplement form, it may also help reduce the symptoms of the common cold and shorten the time a cold lasts.